terotuomala/kontena-tig/README.md

 #### Additional information
 - Database `telegraf` will be created to InfluxDB
-- InfluxDB users `admin` and `telegraf` will be created and their passwords will be stored to Kontena Vault.
+- InfluxDB users `admin`, `grafana` (read permissions) and `telegraf` (read and write permissions) will be created and their passwords will be stored to Kontena Vault.
-- Telegraf agent authenticates to InfluxDB using `telegraf` user and it's password.
+- Telegraf agent authenticates to InfluxDB using `telegraf` user.
 - Grafana user `admin` will be created and it's password will be stored to Kontena Vault.
+- Grafana
+- Datasource (InfluxDB) for Grafana will be created using `grafana` user.
-- Datasource (InfluxDB) for Grafana and dashboard displaying docker metrics from nodes will be created.
+- Dashboard for Grafana displaying docker-engine metrics from nodes will be created.